 Explore app user engagement metrics in detail in a dedicated blog post

-How to engage mobile app users from day 1
+How to engage mobile app users from Day 1

 How do you deliver the most relevant benefits to each of your target groups?

-Guide your new customers from registration to the AHA moment with in-app messages.
+In Pushwoosh Customer Journey Builder, you can craft a flow that will guide your new customers from registration to the AHA moment with in-app messages.
 And if a user leaves, get them back with push notifications.

 PRO tip: Start building relationships on day 1